Music Mode

 Prerequisites

-Sending music requires using Web SDK 3.8 or later and either Chrome or Edge browser on a desktop operating system.
+There are additional requirements for sending music.
+If music enhancement is desired, we recommend using either Chrome or Edge browser on a desktop operating system.
 Additionally, the minimum hardware requirements are:

 When used with other CPU-intensive features, such as bokeh for video, then a higher-performing CPU is required, such as i7 dual-core or Apple Silicon CPU.